yvesHakizimana/Pixel-play/README.md

 ---

-# Game Hub
+# Pixel Play

-Game Hub is a web application that allows users to browse and explore video games using data from the [RAWG.io](https://rawg.io/) API.
+Pixel Play is a web application that allows users to browse and explore video games using data from the [RAWG.io](https://rawg.io/) API.
 It features a dynamic user interface built with React and Chakra UI, and it leverages various modern technologies to provide a smooth experience when fetching, displaying, and searching for games.

 ## Features